-It's the morning of Thanksgiving, or Christmas.
+It's the morning of Thanksgiving.
 Your turkey is still a solid brick of ice.
 Your entire extended family is arriving in less than three hours.
 Quick, what do you do?
 First of all, don't panic — you have some options.

 What Not to Do

 First, let's talk about what you shouldn't do, no matter how tempted you may be.
 Do not leave your turkey on the counter to thaw for a few hours, submerge it in hot water, wrap it with a heating pad, blast it with a hair dryer, or take any other shortcuts on thawing.
 The risk of giving you and your guests food poisoning is just too great.

 Read More: All The Wrong Ways to Thaw a Turkey

 If any part of the turkey is within the temperature "danger zone" of 40°F to 140°F for longer than two hours, the likelihood increases that it has developed unsafe levels of bacteria and related toxins.
 This means that even if the inside of your turkey is still frozen, once the outside thaws to above 40°F, it's in the danger zone.
 Even cooking your turkey thoroughly in the oven doesn't guarantee that the turkey is safe to eat — most bacteria will be destroyed, but the illness-causing toxins remain.

 There are times when you can bend the food safety rules and times when you shouldn't.
 This is just one of those times when it's not worth the risk.

 If You Have a Few Hours to Spare

 The best way to thaw a turkey is to leave it in the fridge for a few days, but if you're reading this, then that option has probably passed you by.
 Not to worry — you can also thaw your turkey more quickly by submerging it in cold water.